Krsetyi/Hate-Crime/README.md

-# L6 Data Science Portfolio Y1 T3 Hate-Crime
+# L6 Data Science Professional Practice
+Year 1 Term 3
+Hate-Crime

 ## Research Question
 How have significant periods of social unrest between 1991 and 2022 impacted reported hate crime rates in the United States, and what are the projected trends for 2030?